The Rise of AI: From Machine Learning to Generative Intelligence

 The Safety Concerns

-Dr. Roman Yampolskiy, a leading AI safety researcher, warns about the existential risks.
-From superintelligence dominating humanity to AI releasing synthetic biological threats, the risks aren’t just about jobs—they’re about survival.
+Dr. Roman Yampolskiy, an AI safety researcher who has published widely on the dangers of advanced AI, warns about existential risks.
+From superintelligence escaping human control to AI being misused for synthetic biological threats, the concerns aren’t just about jobs — they’re about survival.

 Is AI Really Taking Jobs?